ctenhank/GA-based-CS-algorithm/README.md

 ## 3. Design decision explaining why you select:

-This design is baed on the paper [3].
+This design is based on the paper [3].

 ### 0. Chromosome Represetation